em-cl/IoT-Project/README.md

 				        .AsNoTracking());
 ```

-IAsyncenumerable makes it possible to display items as they are yield returned from database so the ui dont freeze when the database grows.
+IAsyncenumerable makes it possible to display items as they are yield returned from database, so the UI don´t freeze when the database grows.

 Data is saved  every time a request arrives before it is displayed to the dashboard as mentioned earlier with a maximum speed of once every 3 seconds. i added this limitation because indoor temperature and humidity take a couple of seconds to change to not waste computing power.
-I think less frequent measurements would also be fine for this project but the debugging would take longer and the dashboard will take a while to fill up while testing.
+I think less frequent measurements would also be fine for this project, but the debugging would take longer, and the dashboard will take a while to fill up while testing.
-there is no  functionality in the project to periodically remove data this is suggested for continued development of the project, in order to save space.
+there is no functionality in the project to periodically remove data this is suggested for continued development of the project, to save space.

 >The mail notification